artotaku/re-blank-plugin/README.md

 If you have no other module imports in `display.ts` you don´t need to declare the global scope (`_G` in LUA).
 This is how it is currently done in display.ts.

 If you want to import other modules you have to redeclare `_G` and assign the format version and callback handler functions to `_G`.

+The current version of the show case is using the latter approach.

 ```
 import { someModule } from "./some-module";